Introduction

 The Parkdale Branch of Toronto's Great War Veterans' Association:

 "Having resisted the tyranny of [Kaiser] Wilhelm, [we do not] propose to submit to the meanest of all tyrannies, the tyranny of petticoat government."
-(Petticoat government is undoubtedly a reference to the WCTU or women in general who fought for Prohibition and won.
+(Petticoat government is undoubtedly a reference to the WCTU or women in general who fought for prohibition and won.
 A petticoat is a female undergarment.
-The implication is that only women, not men, favoured Prohibition.)
+The implication is that only women, not men, favoured prohibition.)

 A British Columbian Veteran: